usaid-cs/yesterday-i-learned/random.md

 - While [posing with the dead](https://www.bbc.com/news/uk-england-36389581) fell out of favour, some people [still do it](https://www.local10.com/news/weird-news/family-stages-mans-corpse-with-him-playing-video-games-at-wake) to remember the dead they knew and loved.
 - Although the name Strauss can be found in reference books frequently with "ß", [Johann Strauss II](https://en.wikipedia.org/wiki/Johann_Strauss_II) himself wrote his name with a long "s" and a round "s" (Strauſs).
 - Hot Fuzz is called Hot Fuzz because Fuzz is a nickname for the police.
-- Riots and social unrests are tied to high global prices.
 - [Goldilocks and the Three bears](https://en.wikipedia.org/wiki/Goldilocks_and_the_Three_Bears): woman breaks into bears' house, eats porridge, breaks chair, falls asleep.
 Wat?
 - The official name for bookworm is apparently "bibliophile".
 - "The number of Americans killed by guns runs at about ten 9-11 attacks per year.
 More Americans are killed by gunshot wounds each year than in the entire Iraq war." - [Thunderf00t](https://www.youtube.com/watch?v=l6uLUaqgWY0)